csimona/tumor-prevention-rat-scRNAseq/README.md

 ## Contact
-For any questions, comments or suggestions, please feel to reach out to me via GitHub, Twitter or email (scristea@jimmy.harvard.edu).
+For any questions, comments or suggestions regarding the code or the manuscript, please feel to reach out to me via GitHub, Twitter or email (scristea@jimmy.harvard.edu).